On the Privacy Risks of Algorithmic Fairness: Introduction

-We use synthetic datasets to study how, when, and why models trained using the fair learning algorithm leak more information about the training data, in a wide range of settings.
-Intuitively, fairness-aware learning imposes fairness constraints to force models to equally fit the unprivileged subgroup.
-Yet, when the size of the unprivileged subgroup is small, or the data in the unprivileged subgroup is hard to model, fair models memorize the training data from the unprivileged subgroups (instead of learning a general pattern on them).
-This memorization gives rise to high privacy risk as it is easier for the adversary to infer the membership.
+Fairness constraints force models to perform equally on all the subgroups.
+Yet, when the size of an unprivileged subgroup is small, or due to its complexities and variance, it is hard to fit a model on it, fair models memorize the training data from the unprivileged subgroups (instead of learning a general pattern on them).
+This memorization gives rise to a high privacy risk, and it becomes easier for the adversary to infer membership of the training data.
 Hence, the unprivileged subgroups have a higher privacy risk on fair models.

-We also conduct experiments on multiple real-world datasets, including the Law School dataset~\cite{lawdataset}, Bank Marketing dataset~\cite{ucidataset}, and COMPAS datasets~\cite{compasdataset}.
-After imposing fairness constraints, the privacy risk increases from 64.5\% to 70.0\% for the smallest subgroup on the Bank Marketing dataset.
-On the contrary, for the largest subgroup, the privacy risk only increases by 0.5\%.
-In addition, tightening the fairness constraint on fair models consistently increases the privacy risk of subgroups.
-With a tighter fairness constraint on the Law School dataset, the privacy risk of a subgroup on fair models increases by 4.1\%.